-Britain’s new MI5 spymaster, Andrew Parker, has done just that.
-Following in the very short tradition established by his immediate predecessors he’s given a speech at the Royal United Services Institute.
+Britain’s MI5 spymaster, Andrew Parker, did just that.
+Following in the very short tradition established by his immediate predecessors he gave his first speech at the Royal United Services Institute.
 A very classical place to give a speech if you’re a spymaster.
 Not too far from Thames House and not far from the very clubbable haunts of St. James’s.

 None of us joined MI5 to make public speeches.
 But I too believe strongly that the public is owed an explanation of the threats the country faces and what we are doing about them.

-Mr Parker’s speech was neither exciting nor desperately illuminating.
+Mr Parker’s first MI5 spymaster speech was neither exciting nor desperately illuminating.
 That’s to be expected.
-It’s certainly been seized upon by the media because it tackled the recent Edward Snowden Prism whistle blowing affair and the relationship with the Guardian newspaper.
+It was certainly seized upon by the media because it tackled the Edward Snowden Prism whistle blowing affair and the relationship with the Guardian newspaper.
 No surprise there.
 It was to be expected.

 This spymaster speech took on two themes that he explained clearly in his introduction.
 An introduction that set out the scope and structure of his speech.